The word narcissist is used to describe pretty much everyone today.

 - Arrogant, haughty behaviors and attitudes

-Most people who meet the diagnostic criteria necessary to be considered a narcissist don’t see themselves as having a problem, hence they never seek treatment.
+Most people who meet the diagnostic criteria necessary to be considered a narcissist don’t see themselves as having a problem.
+Which is often why they never seek treatment.

-Narcissists tend to seek therapy only after being given an ultimatum, or required as part of a court order.
+These people tend to seek therapy only after being given an ultimatum, or required as part of a court order or if a spouse insists.

-Many family members can recognize some of these behaviors and tend to have their reality discounted as if they are crazy (otherwise known as gaslighting)
+Many family members can recognize some of these behaviors.
+Since they tend to have their reality discounted as if they are irrational (otherwise known as gaslighting)

 As human beings, we all have narcissistic tendencies.
-It’s partially rooted in survival—if we don’t look out for ourselves and our own needs, we could easily perish.
+Because it’s partially rooted in survival.
+Since we must look out for ourselves and our own needs or we could easily perish.

-All sorts of people are preoccupied with their appearance, or get caught up in visions of success.
-Many also experience a little twinge of envy when someone does well—that little pang of, “why not me?”
+Many people are preoccupied with their appearance, or get caught up in visions of success.
+Likewise, many of us also experience a little twinge of envy when someone does well.
+You know, that little pang of, “why not me?”

 The tricky part about mental health is it exists on a spectrum.
-Just like a little depression or anxiety, a small amount of narcissistic-like behavior from time to time is completely normal.
+In fact, just like we have a little depression or anxiety at times.
+A small amount of narcissistic-like behavior from time to time is common.

-It’s only when it interferes with our day-to-day life that it becomes an issue.
+Once it interferes with our day-to-day life then it becomes an issue.

-People who worry that they may be a narcissist are typically not.
-A narcissist likely doesn’t identify as one, and even if they do, they may not care.
+If you worry that you may be a narcissist you are typically not.
+People with narcissistic personality disorder don’t identify as one, and even if they do, they may not care.

-People who genuinely care about other people in a non-transactional way and are strong enough to see their inherent value without needing to be constantly validated and adored are not narcissistic.
+You are not narcissistic when you genuinely care about other people in a non-transactional way.
+And are strong enough to see your inherent value without needing to be constantly validated and adored.

-And if you love a little validation or adoration, that doesn’t make you a narcissist either.
-It just makes you human.
+If you love a little validation or adoration, that doesn’t qualify either.
+Granted, it just makes you human.

-People are complicated.
-Our brains and behavior are influenced by so many different things, and the only way to measure where someone falls on the spectrum is through their behavior and self-reporting, based on their lived experience.
+To explain, people are complicated.
+Our brains and behavior are influenced by so many different things.
+The only way to measure where we fall on the spectrum is through our behavior.
+As well as what we report, based on our lived experience.

-Then, as is the case with any mental health diagnosis, only a licensed mental health professional is able to make the determination if someone meets the qualifying criteria or not.
+Then, as is the case with any mental health diagnosis, only a licensed mental health professional is able to make the determination.

 You have every right to share a picture of yourself or feel proud of your accomplishments.